Sunday, September 21, 2025

 StoneRoots 5770 InvBluGr, 2025, 60 x 48 inches, in Cynthia Lin's solo exhibition Strange Twin at Satchel Projects.
 For accurate color and press release visit https://www.satchelprojects.com/cynthia-lin

 StoneRoots 5770 InvBluGr is a photographed landscape turned vertically.
-The upturned shoreline mirrors human bodies and the reflections cultural and political shifts.
-Lin, the Taiwanese-born daughter of scientists and a long-time New York resident, experiences dual cultures, familiar to anyone who instinctively recognizes the displacements of translation.
-The work also mirrors climate change, the instability of which increasingly turns us sideways.
+The upturned shoreline mirrors human bodies reflected in cultural and political shifts, both stolid and dissolving.
+Lin, Taiwanese-born and a long-time New York resident, instinctively recognizes translation's displacements.
+Her work encompasses multiple dislocations, from landscape to climate change, that increasingly turns things sideways.

-The paint is equally doubled in its implications.
-Acrylic has been swapped for oil.
-Yet the soft repetitive strokes melding charcoal or acrylic in Lin's earlier work here stacks small, linear brushstrokes into dense networks of texture.
-The color is attended to in simultaneous contrasts that vibrate the eye, while shapes evolve as solid and volumetric as bodies.
+Acrylic has been swapped for oil in the new work, yet the soft repetitive strokes in charcoal and acrylic in earlier work now stacks small, linear brushstrokes into dense networks of texture.
+Color is painted with simultaneous contrast, forming volumetric bodies that dissipate into marks.

 Overturned5717 InvPinkIceBlue, 2025, oil on panel, 20 x 24 inches

-A landsdcape that says it's overturned, translated from the many photos Lin takes of her experiences kayaking.
-Here, a wing-like form flays open, overturning Soutine's carcass of beef!
-The image feels important, containing the overlay of solid and ephemeral in repose, landscape as body, shell, or shroud.
+A landscape assembled from the many photos Lin takes when kayaking.
+Here, a wing-like form flays open, overturning Soutine's carcass of beef into reposing body, shell, or shroud.
+The form is both solid and ephemeral, an open book for future paintings.

 StoneRoots5770 InvTurqBl, 2024, oil on canvas, 60 x 48 inches